-In the previous section, we derived how less detailed discrete event models can be build by abstracting from all kinds of disturbances like machine failure, setups, operator behavior, etc. By aggregating all disturbances into one EPT, a complex manufacturing system can be modeled as a relatively simple queueing network.
+In the previous section we derived how less detailed discrete event models can be build by abstracting from all kinds of disturbances like machine failure, setups, operator behavior, etc. By aggregating all disturbances into one effective process time, a complex manufacturing system can be modeled as a relatively simple queueing network.
 Furthermore, the data required for this model can easily be measured from manufacturing data.

 Even though this approach considerably reduces the complexity of discrete event models for manufacturing systems, this aggregate model is still unsuitable for manufacturing planning and control.
-Therefore, in this section, we introduce a next level of aggregation, by abstracting from events.
-Using the abstraction presented in the previous section, we can view a workstation as a node in a queueing network.
-In this section, we assume that such a node processes a deterministic continuous stream of fluid.
-That is, we consider this queue as a so-called fluid queue.
-In order not to loose the steady-state queueing relation between throughput and queue length, we impose this relation as a system constraint, the clearing function as introduced in Graves (1986), see also Chap.
-20 of this book.
+Therefore, in this section we introduce a next level of aggregation, by abstracting from events.
+Using the abstraction presented in the previous section we can view a workstation as a node in a queueing network.
+In this section we assume that such a node processes a deterministic continuous stream of fluid.
+That is, we consider this queue as a so called fluid queue.
+In order not to loose the steady state queueing relation between throughput and queue length, we impose this relation as a system constraint, the clearing function as introduced in [Graves, 1986].

 As an example, consider a manufacturing system consisting of two infinitely buffered workstations.
-Assume that Machine i has a mean EPT $t{e,i}$ with a coefficient of variation $c{e,i}$ , i.e., a standard deviation of $c{e,i} \cdot t{e,i}$ for $i \in \{1,2\}$ .
-Let $u_0(k)$ denote the number of jobs started during the kth time period.
-Let $u_1(k)$ and $u_2(k)$ denote the utilization of Machines 1 and 2, respectively, during the kth time period.
-Furthermore, let $x_1(k)$ and $x_2(k)$ denote the buffer contents in workstations 1 and 2, respectively, at the beginning of the kth time period (i.e., the jobs in both buffer and machine), and let $x_3(k)$ denote the stored completed jobs or backlog at the beginning of the kth time period.
-Finally, let d(k) denote the demand during the kth time period.
-Then we can write down the following discrete time fluid queue dynamics for this system
+Assume that machine i has a mean effective process time $t{e,i}$ with a coefficient of variation $c{e,i}$, i.e., a standard deviation of $c{e,i} \cdot t{e,i}$ for $i \in \{1, 2\}$.
+Let $u_o(k)$ denote the number of jobs started during the k^{th} time period.
+Let $u_1(k)$ and $u_2(k)$ denote the utilization of machine I and 2 respectively during the k^{th} time period.
+Furthermore, let $x_1(k)$ and $x_2(k)$ denote the buffer contents in workstations I and 2 respectively at the beginning of the k^{th} time period (i.e., the jobs in both buffer and machine), and let $x_3(k)$ denote the stored completed jobs or backlog at the beginning of the k^{th} time period.
+Finally, let d(k) denote the demand during the k^{th} time period.